Board of Directors

-Shana Whitehead is a wife, mother of four, and a Director of Operations for a publicly traded REIT.
+Shana Whitehead is a wife, mother of four, and a regional director with Omnia Partners.
 Shana was diagnosed with Breast Cancer in January 2018.
 As a part of the treatment plan, Shana had a double mastectomy with tissue expanders placed in July of 2018.
 After one year with tissue expanders and suffering from BII symptoms, Shana made the decision to have them removed and decided on a flat closure.
 Shana was denied a flat result and moved forward with a revision in September 2019.
 As a result of her experience, she decided to make it her mission to advocate for women and their right to be fully informed about flat closure and acceptable outcomes.

 Not Putting on a Shirt is a 501(c)(3) organization advocating for optimal surgical outcomes for women who choose to go flat after mastectomy.